 Here’s a look at the easy process involved in making healthy zucchini fritters.

 - Spread onto a clean kitchen towel and roll up to absorb the excess moisture.
-Unroll and measure out 1 packed cup.
+Unroll and measure.

 - Place the zucchini into a medium bowl with the rest of the ingredients.

 - Stir together until all of the flour is absorbed.

 - Bake until set and lightly golden brown.
 Serve warm!